King Matthias at Boroszló (Wroclaw, Breslau)

 But now, the father and his son attacked Matthias in 1474 in earnest to get the rich Silesian lands back.

 Mathias, having taken care of the plots at home, hurried to Silesia with less than 10,000 seasoned mercenaries.
 He didn’t want to hold a grand scale battle but he has carefully designed a defensive strategy.
-He took good care to get hold of each fortified place which lay on the area of the possible military operations, strictly taking actions by executions and bribe if nothing else worked.
+He took good care to get hold of each fortified place that lay in the area of the possible military operations, strictly taking actions by executions and bribes if nothing else worked.
 He had some of the forts destroyed but left small garrisons in the strongest ones.

 The enemy was without advice because they couldn’t besiege all the forts as the winter was coming soon.
 Attacking Boroszló was not a good idea because of the strong artillery forces of Matthias, besides, their last logistic lines would have been cut in case of besieging the town.
 By now, these lines have been already severed, though, and the light riders of Matthias were raiding and sacking deeper and deeper in Poland without meeting any resistance.